iiasa/accelerator_service/README.md

 ```
 docker ps | grep web_be
 ```
-Make note of the backend container ID, then shell into the running container and grant:
+Make note of the backend container ID, then shell into the running container and grant superuser rights:
 ```
 docker exec -it <container ID> /bin/bash
-python apply.py add_role <your IIASA email> APP__SUPERUSER
+python apply.py add_role <superuser email> APP__SUPERUSER
 ```

+> [!WARNING]
+> There are two successive underscores in `APP__SUPERUSER`.

-## `NOTE`
+## Miscellaneous

-Inside `control_services_backend` ignore the `.env.sample`, the configs are passed down as the containers are orchestrated.
+- Inside `control_services_backend` ignore the `.env.sample`, the configs are passed down as the containers are orchestrated.